bitcoin-computer/docs/api.md

 ```
 |||

-Previously this function was called ``import`` but this name is deprecated now.
+Previously this function was called ``import`` but this name is deprecated since version 0.16.0.

 ## Wallet